ucdavisdatalab/workshop_llm_with_ollama/chapters/04_Interacting_via_python.md

 A Simple Chatbot
 ----------------

-We can functionalize the code above and with a little extra code build a very simple Chatbot application.
+We can functionalize the code above and, with a little extra code, build a very simple Chatbot application.

 ```py
 from ollama import Client